jasonsychau/graphql-w-persistent/README.md

-## Project Sponsors

-I appreciate you.

-To become a sponsor and/or purchase merchandise, you can visit the below [Merchandise section](#merchandise).

 ## Looking for Master of Computer Science programs; if you are inviting students to a graduate program, I'd like a message from you.
 My interests are Natural Language Processing, Machine Learning, Artificial Intelligence, and a Data Science.

 ## graphql-w-persistent